angus-mackenzie/TOA/README.md

 * [Algorithm Efficiency](TOA2.md)
 * [Brute Force](TOA3.md)

+The [pracs 📁](pracs) has information about the different practicals.

 The books used for this course :books:
 * [Introduction to the Design & Analysis of Algorithms](http://www.vgloop.com/f-/1394454921-126688.pdf)
 * [Algorithms](http://www.cs.berkeley.edu/~vazirani/algorithms.html)